Sliding Shoe Pumps

 The standard motors listed provide for the maximum heads and, in the case of type H pumps, for an intermediate head.
 Where the heads are substantially below those listed , smaller motors can frequently be used.

-The suction lifts listed assume normal temperature.
-Installations combining suction lift with temperatures above normal should be referred to Megator.
+The suction lifts listed assume normal temperature and sea level elevation.
+Installations combining suction lift with temperatures above normal and elevations above sea level should be referred to Megator.

 The ratings listed in the tables are valid for temperatures up to 38ƒC (100°F), subject to the above note on suction lift.
 Where higher temperatures are involved, it is advisable to consider them in conjunction with the other working conditions and such cases should be referred to Megator.